 Near the end of a road on the busy Gazelle Peninsula of East New Britain lies the Taulil area.
-Taulil is a relatively small language group of about 3000 surrounded by larger neighbors, and outsiders have often presumed they would merge with the groups around them.
+Taulil is a relatively small language group surrounded by larger neighbors, and outsiders have often presumed they would merge with the groups around them.
 The Taulil people have defied these expectations and continue to maintain their identity, using the Taulil language and passing it on to their children.

 SIL is planning a program called the New Britain Initiative (NBI).
 This program will train Papua New Guineans to translate the Bible into their own language.
 The Taulil are among those SIL hopes will participate, and when presented with the possibility, community members expressed interest.
 The Taulil have worked energetically in the past alongside researchers to produce materials in their own language, a good indication they value Taulil and take pride in it.